lcallot/lcallot.github.io/index.md

 I am employed as a [Principal Applied Scientist and Manager](https://www.amazon.science/author/laurent-callot) at AWS AI Labs.
-I currently work in the space of AI Ops and Generative AI.
+I am the scientific lead for AI agents for software development and operations in [Amazon Q Developer](https://aws.amazon.com/q/).
 I am located in Seattle.

 Since joining Amazon in 2016, I have led and managed multiple teams of scientists and engineers.
 My teams have launched or contributed to several AWS AI services and internal products.
-Most of my work has been in the domains of forecasting, anomaly detection, causality, policy design, generative AI, and interpretable AI.
+Most of my work has been on AI agents for coding and operations, interpretable AI, causality, forecasting, anomaly detection, and policy design.

 ## Previous experience and education.